We Come to You!

 Western District Mobile Learning Center

 Along with the core natural and cultural history programs for elementary school students, the Western District Mobile Learning Center features a series of programs specifically designed for preschool students.
 Developed by staff with degrees and experience in Early Childhood Education, these programs are high-energy, age-appropriate, and geared towards the developmental level of the children.
 Every program includes a story read to the children, songs to sing, gross-motor activities, natural items to see and touch, as well as interactions with puppets.
 If you’re 2-5 years old, or even just young at heart, be ready to learn and have some fun!
 See our School Program Guide for the full program offerings.

 Eastern District Mobile Learning Center

 Along with the core natural and cultural history programs for elementary school students, the Eastern District Community Outreach Experience offers programming designed for both students and adults.
 Developed by staff with degrees in history and graphic arts, these programs are presented to a wide spectrum of audiences—whether the participants are 7 or 107 years old they will be engaged in meaningful activities.
 Offerings include local history, art in nature, and farm life.
 See our School Program Guide for the full program offerings.

 Southern District Outdoor Exploration Vehicle

 Along with the core natural and cultural history programs for elementary school students, the southern District’s Outdoor Exploration Vehicle focuses on taking students out of the classroom and into their school yard for Schoolyard Ecosystem Explorations.
 Utilizing a suite of handheld Vernier LabQuest 2 data loggers, data probes, field microscopes and a variety of other scientific measuring devices, students will become ecologists as they monitor the schoolyard and then analyze the environmental conditions that surround their school.
+These Ecosystem Exploration programs are suitable for students in upper elementary grades through High School.
+See our School Program Guide for the full program offerings.
 The Outdoor Exploration Vehicle is funded in part through 3M.
-Grant money is available to offset program costs for schools in the 5-county region.
-These programs are suitable for students in upper elementary grades through High School.
-See our School Program Guide for the full program offerings.